ryssbowh/pingu-menu-module/README.md

 ### Caching
 Menus and MenuItems are cached to reduce db queries.
 By using the facade `Menus` you are retrieving from the cache.

+Menus are built for each role and saved in cache.
+That cache is emptied when permission are saved or when the Menu cache changes (see Events below)

 ### Events
 - `MenuCacheChanged` listened by `EmptyMenuCache`
 - `MenuItemCacheChanged` listened by `EmptyMenuItemCache`